 These restorations are typically used when the damage to your tooth is too extensive for fillings alone to fix, but is not so bad that a crown would be required.

 Both inlays and onlays can be created from a variety of materials, including gold, porcelain, and all-resin.

 Getting an inlay or onlay is very similar to getting a regular filling.
 The main difference is that inlays and onlays may require you to make two visits if the restoration is being made in a dental office.
 However, these restorations are much better for your oral health since they require less tooth structure to be filed down as compared to a crown.

-At Kevin Kay DDS Family & Cosmetic Dentistry, we will first numb the area using a local anesthetic.
+At Kevin Kay DDS Comprehensive Family Dentistry, we will first numb the area using a local anesthetic.
 Then we will use fine dental equipment to remove the decayed portion of your tooth.
 This is done so that the infection cannot spread deeper into the tooth.

 Once the tooth has been prepared, we will use a putty-like material to make an impression of your tooth.
 This will be sent to a dental lab so that your inlay or onlay can be made.
 This can take a few weeks.